SAP Business Technology Platform

 • Provision SAP HANA Cloud and make this service available to your application space.

-Once one of these services is available, you can use the SAP Cloud deployment functions of the Mendix SAP Developer Portal to deploy your app and use the HANA_SCHEMA service to bind your application to the provisioned service.
-The HANA_SCHEMA will create a separate schema on the SAP HANA Database which isolates your application’s data from other applications.
-In this way the SAP HANA DB/Cloud Service will be shared across applications.
+Once one of these services is available, you can use the SAP Cloud deployment functions of the Mendix Portal to deploy your app and use the HANA_SCHEMA service to bind your application to the provisioned service.
+The HANA_SCHEMA creates a separate schema on the SAP HANA Database which isolates your application's data from other applications.
+In this way, the SAP HANA DB/Cloud Service is shared across applications.

-If you have issues with your app running on SAP HANA, you will need to use the SAP BTP cockpit to investigate.
-The Mendix Developer Portal does not have information on the status or configuration of the SAP HANA service.
+If you have issues with your app running on SAP HANA, use the SAP BTP cockpit to investigate.
+The Mendix Portal does not have information on the status or configuration of the SAP HANA service.

 For new trial accounts, you can bind your Mendix app to a trial SAP HANA database.
-Just choose hanatrial-securestore from the drop-down of supported databases.
+Choose hanatrial-securestore from the drop-down of supported databases.

 Some older trial accounts do not include hanatrial-securestore.
-In this case you will get an error when you try to deploy your Mendix app saying that provisioning has failed because service hanatrial with plan securestore is not found.
+In this case, you can get an error when you try to deploy your Mendix app saying that provisioning has failed because service hanatrial with plan securestore is not found.

-If your SAP HANA database has performance issues, you may be able to improve performance by performing the following tuning:
+If your SAP HANA database has performance issues, you can improve it by performing the following tuning:

-1. Obtain the following service binding credentials from the SAP BTP cockpit, or via the cli:
+1. Obtain the following service binding credentials from the Environment Variables of SAP BTP cockpit, or via the CLI:

 • Host